anjilinux/project-eks-efs-pv/README.md

 sg-<group id> eks-cluster-demo-EKSNodeGroup-*-NodeSecurityGroup-*   vpc-<vpc id>
 sg-<group id> default                                               vpc-<vpc-id>
 ```
-Copy the "sg-<group id>" for the "NodeSecurityGroup"
+Copy the "Group ID" for the "NodeSecurityGroup"

 Select the "default" security group for the "VPC ID" where your EKS Cluster resides
 Click on "Inbound Rules"
 Click on Edit Rules
 Click on "Add Rule"
 ```
 Type: NFS
 Protocol: TCP